-One panelist that said traditional media receive income from many and various sources: advertising, sponsorship, below-the-line services such as marketing support, and, for broadcasters, production of films and programs for sale.
+Vynokur said traditional media receive income from many and various sources: advertising, sponsorship, below-the-line services such as marketing support, and, for broadcasters, production of films and programs for sale.
 These sources do not influence editorial policy.
 Large advertisers, such as alcohol and pharmaceutical companies, prefer national media; property developers, private medical centers and hospitals, construction and renovation firms, and home appliance retailers are major advertisers in local media.
-Two specialized agencies, work with regional media, but these outlets are increasingly selling space or airtime directly to advertisers, bypassing the agencies.
+Two specialized agencies, PPN Ukraina and Media Region, work with regional media, but these outlets are increasingly selling space or airtime directly to advertisers, bypassing the agencies.
 Many media make money with jeansa.
-However, ownership remains the primary source of funding for many if not most outlets, according to a panelist.
+However, ownership remains the primary source of funding for many if not most outlets, according to Dyachuk.
 This dependence, rather than audience needs or a commitment to quality, shapes editorial direction and angles of coverage.

 Municipal media, which are in the process of destatization, have not yet managed to free themselves from pressure by the local councils and regional state administrations that cofounded them.
-A positive example a municipal radio station in the Vinnytsya region, which became self-sustainable-and more compliant with professional standards-after the local government cut off its funding in a dispute over editorial policy.
+A positive example is Ladyzhyn, a municipal radio station in the Vinnytsya region, which became self-sustainable-and more compliant with professional standards-after the local government cut off its funding in a dispute over editorial policy.

-Operationally, the media business suffers from a lack of quality management education, said a panelist.
-A panelist added that the only source of professional education for media managers is German broadcaster Deutsche Welle's DW Akademie, a short-term program organized by the Independent Association of Broadcasters (IAB).
+Operationally, the media business suffers from a lack of quality management education, Chovgan said.
+Vynokur said the only source of professional education for media managers is German broadcaster Deutsche Welle's DW Akademie, a short-term program organized by the Independent Association of Broadcasters (IAB).
 There are no academic or training programs focused on editing.

-One panelist, a former government official who now works with a media support NGO as a strategic-communications expert, said the market has yet to recover fully from the hryvnia's massive decline against the dollar since the 2008-2009 crisis.
+Tetyana Popova, a former deputy minister of information policy who now works with NGO Information Security (a media support organization) as a strategic-communication expert, said the market has yet to recover fully from the hryvnia's massive decline against the dollar since the 2008-2009 crisis.
 Even though the TV ad market is growing by 30 percent a year, it still has not reached the dollar equivalent of a decade ago.

-That weakened market is increasingly in the grip of the key oligarch-owned channels that dominate the Television Industry Committee (TIC)-a trade association of broadcasters and media agencies that, among other things, contracts with Nielsen and the Communication Alliance for audience measurement, TIC sets an artificially high price of UAH 1 million to be part of the ratings process, which is out of reach of most TV companies.
-Eighty percent of Ukrainian media's ad revenue comes through a dozen international agencies, but channels lacking in audience data and the currency of the ad market cannot compete for their business, a panelist said.
-In 2018, some channels of the TIC may become more sustainable by reducing production costs and increasing revenue but that will come at the expense of other players, they concluded.
+That weakened market is increasingly in the grip of the key oligarch-owned channels that dominate the Television Industry Committee (TIC)-a trade association of broadcasters and media agencies that, among other things, contracts with Nielsen and the Communication Alliance for audience measurement.
+TIC sets an artificially high price of UAH 1 million to be part of the ratings process, which is out of reach of most TV companies.
+Eighty percent of Ukrainian media's ad revenue comes through a dozen international agencies, but channels lacking in audience data and the currency of the ad market cannot compete for their business, Popova said.
+In 2018, some channels of the TIC may become more sustainable by reducing production costs and increasing revenue but that will come at the expense of other players, she concluded.

-The head of strategic development for a large Ukrainian broadcasting group-told a media outlet that commercial channels have been unprofitable since 2009, although some are close to breaking even.

-Ukrainian broadcasters receive just five percent of cable providers' income and need to diversify their revenue streams, the panelist said.
+Fedor Grechaninov, head of strategic development for StarLightMedia-the largest Ukrainian broadcast group and owned by Pinchuk told DM that commercial channels have been unprofitable since 2009, although some are close to breaking even.
+Ukrainian broadcasters receive just five percent of cable providers' income and need to diversity their revenue streams, he said.
 One new income source is satellite signal coding, which will require customers to pay a fee to decode the signals of major channels currently provided for free.
 The four major TV groups reached an agreement in November 2017 on a coding protocol set to take effect in May 2018.
-One panelist said the reduction of 32 free on-air channels to 12 to 15 may be a solution for sustaining them through the available advertising market.
+Grechaninov said the reduction of 32 free on-air channels to 12 to 15 may be a solution for sustaining them through the available advertising market.